Im sorry to be the bearer of bad news.

 It's called PAP.

 "Prostaglandin Associated Periorbitopathy (PAP) is the general term given to describe the constellation of eyelid and orbital changes that accompany the administration of topical prostaglandin analogue eye drops."

 Not just eye drops for glaucoma.
 Also lash serums for long lashes.

-Do the new lash serums that are coming out with out hormones, and isntead use plant based ingreidents to help gorw lashes really work?
+Do the new lash serums that are currently on the market without hormones, and instead use plant based ingredients to help grow lashes really work?

 That was my next research project.

 **DISCLOSURE: Hey beautiful!
 I may be an affiliate for some of the products that I recommend on the Simple Beauty Blog.
 If you purchase those items through my links, I will earn a small commission.
 You will NEVER pay more when buying a product through my link.
 Plus, when you order through my link, it helps support the Simple Beauty Blog, so I can continue to offer you lots of great free information.